Have questions about the READY Kids' Helmet?

 The helmet has been tested for compliance with the DIN EN 1078:2012+A1:2012 standard, which sets out the requirements for helmets for pedal cyclists and users of skateboards and roller skates.
 This means that the READY Kids' Helmet is designed exclusively for children and is only suitable for everyday cycling and roller sports.
 The children's helmet is not approved for high-speed cycling, downhill runs, dirt jumping or BMX jumps and stunts.
 But your child can use the READY Kids' Helmet when they're using skateboards and roller skates as well as when they're riding their bike.

-The crucial factor in determining the right size is the circumference your child's head.
-Holding a tape measure against your child's forehead, about 1 cm above their eyebrows and ears, measure all the way around their head.
+Start by measuring the circumference of your child's head.
+Holding a tape measure about 1 cm above their eyebrows and ears, measure all the way around their head.
 Check the positioning of the tape measure at the back of their head to ensure you're measuring the widest part.
-Check your measurement against the size specifications on the READY Kids' Helmet product page.

 The outer shell is made from polycarbonate (PC) that is 100% recycled.
 The inner shell is made from expanded polystyrene (EPS) that is 50% recycled.
 The specially developed visor, which acts as a sun and rain shield and protects against injury, is made from expanded polypropylene (EPP).